IMAGIZ/mnemian-docs/README.md

 ### New API endpoints...

-We have built two new API endpoints, for `actor` and `repository` data.
-We will publish these here soon for review and refinement, prior to a planned inclusion in a near-future version of AtoM.
+We have built two new API endpoints in AtoM, for `actor` and `repository` data.
+Links will be added here once those are published.
+We intend to offer them to the AtoM project for inclusion in a future release of AtoM.